Stop Throwing Out Your Bones! Use Them to Make This Powerhouse Drink Instead

 How To Make Your First Batch Of Bone Broth

 Next, add a good splash of apple cider vinegar to the pot.
 This step is optional.
-If you donโt have the vinegar in your pantry, donโt fret it.
-You can add a splash of red wine or white vinegar if youโd like.
+Don’t fret if you don’t have the vinegar in your pantry.
+You can add a splash of red wine or white vinegar if you’d like.
 The vinegar helps get all the minerals out of the bones and into the broth.
-But again, donโt worry if you donโt have it.
-Your broth will be just as tasty and almost as good for you without it.

-Pour some of the finished bone broth into a smaller pot, and add shredded chicken along with some lupin rice or noodles and leftover veggies to make some soup.
+Pour some of the finished bone broth into a smaller pot, and add shredded chicken, lupin rice, noodles, and leftover veggies to make some soup.
 Or just drink the broth.
-Itโs delicious.
+It’s delicious.
 And good for you!

 Here’s a recipe if you want step-by-step bone broth instructions.